gabeweng/gabeweng.github.io/_posts/2020-06-29-fastapi-vs-flask.md

     group: str
 ```

+You can learn more about Python Type hints from [here](https://fastapi.tiangolo.com/python-types/).

 ## Automatic Documentation
 **Flask**
 Flask doesn't provide any built-in feature for documentation generation.
 There are extensions such as [flask-swagger](https://pypi.org/project/flask-swagger/) or [flask-restful](https://flask-restplus.readthedocs.io/en/stable/swagger.html) to fill that gap but the workflow is comparatively complex.